 The Right-of-Way Unit is responsible for the acquisition of property for transportation purposes, including bridge and highway projects, multi-modal programs, and bicycle and pedestrian pathways.
-The Unit governed principally by the 1970 Uniform Act (Federal Legislation), the Pennsylvania Constitution and the Pennsylvania Eminent Domain Code.
+The Unit is governed principally by the 1970 Uniform Act (Federal Legislation), the Pennsylvania Constitution and the Pennsylvania Eminent Domain Code.
+For more information, call 877-272-1332 or visit www.palogo.org.